montagejs/mop-integration/README.md

 Mop integration
 ===============

-Tests for integration between Mop, Montage and Mr.
+Tests integration between Mop, Montage and Mr.

 ## Environment variables

 These can be set by a CI system to vary the combination of projects that is tested.

-`MR_VERSION` and `MONTAGE_VERSION` can be set at the same time, but that probably isn't a good idea.
+`MR_VERSION` and `MONTAGE_VERSION` may not be both set at the same time.

 ### MOP_VERSION, MR_VERSION, MONTAGE_VERSION